bitpay/cordova-plugin-qrscanner/readme.md

 QRScanner.prepare(done);
 ```

 Request permission to access the camera (if not already granted), prepare the video preview, and configure everything needed by QRScanner.
-This will only be visible if `QRScanner.show()` has already made the webview transparent.
+On platforms where possible, this also starts the video preview, saving valuable milliseconds and making it seem like the camera is starting instantly when `QRScanner.show()` is called.
+(These changes will only be visible to the user if `QRScanner.show()` has already made the webview transparent.)

 ### Scan